maschall/maschall.github.io/_posts/2015-05-11-10-lessons-a-fraternity-taught-me-about-runnin-an-organization.md

 ## Rules in meetings allow you to get shit done

 Most fraternities follow [Robert's Rules of Order](http://www.robertsrules.org/) during all proceedings.
-It allows meetings with the entire house envolved to proceed effieciently and with courtesy to the fellow brothers.
+It allows meetings with the entire house involved to proceed efficiently and with courtesy to the fellow brothers.
 Meetings are the bane of employees, and every website that talks about improving them include purpose and order.

-__Define rules such as how to call an end to the meeting without letting the facilitator just keep going or simple timelimits for a discussion, they will dramatically improve the morale of a meeting.__
+__Define rules such as how to call an end to the meeting without letting the facilitator just keep going or simple time limits for a discussion, they will dramatically improve the morale of a meeting.__

 ## A single decent is as important as a unified approval